tshreve/merge_hyp3/README.md

  ```

 ## Usage
-Ensure all your data folders are in the same location and create a destinate folder to put the merged files.
+Ensure all your data folders are in the same location and create a destination folder for merged files.
 The script will automatically find all folders that have the same interferogram reference/seconday dates.

 <br>
 To run the merging step, use the following command: